LetschM/hOCR-analysis/readme.md

 * Choose 5-6 Pages representing the whole work (best both odd and even page numbers).
 * Click on the corresponding pages in the preview to get to the `Page View`
 * Right click on the image in the `Page View (Seitenansicht)` an choose `View Image`.
 * Right click there again and choose `Save Image As...`.
 Create a Folder named with the PPN of the work (eg. `426110269`), a folder inside that named with the page number (eg. `0064`).
 Inside the page number folder create a similar folder also named with the page number.
 Save the jpg inside here.
+The hierarchy should look like the following example:

 ```
 ./426110269